Rain Gauges – What They Are, How They Work, And The Different Types

 1. Graduated Cylinder Rain Gauge

-Also known as the standard rain gauge, the graduated cylinder rain gauge is a simple, measured glass cylinder.
-It is used by all professional weather services in manned stations and is the most accurate way of directly measuring rainfall.
+Also known as the standard rain gauge, the graduated cylinder rain gauge is a simple glass cylinder with measurement markings.
+It is used by professional weather services in manned stations and is one of the most accurate ways of directly measuring rainfall.

-The water gets collected by a cylindrical funnel, from where it flows directly into the graduated cylinder or captured by a container and then poured into a measured cylinder.
+The water is collected by a cylindrical funnel, from where it flows directly into the graduated cylinder, or it is captured in a container and then poured into a measuring cylinder.

-This rain gauge has to be measured and emptied on a daily basis, which means it can only be used in a manned weather station.
+This rain gauge must be measured and emptied on a daily basis, which means it can only be used in a manned weather station.
 (Remote weather stations use automated rain gauges that empty themselves, which you will learn about shortly.)

 National Weather Service 8 Inch Standard Rain Gauge (United States)